knowm/XChange/README.md

 [![Join the chat at https://gitter.im/Java-XChange/Lobby](https://badges.gitter.im/Java-XChange/Lobby.svg)](https://gitter.im/Java-XChange/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-XChange is a Java library providing a simple and consistent API for interacting with 60+ Bitcoin and other crypto currency exchanges providing a consistent interface for trading and accessing market data.
+XChange is a Java library providing a simple and consistent API for interacting with 60+ Bitcoin and other crypto currency exchanges, providing a consistent interface for trading and accessing market data.

 ## Important!

 The world of Bitcoin changes quickly and XChange is no exception.
-For the latest bugfixes and features you should use the [snapshot jars] (https://oss.sonatype.org/content/groups/public/org/knowm/xchange/) or build yourself from the DEVELOP branch.
+For the latest bugfixes and features you should use the [snapshot jars](https://oss.sonatype.org/content/groups/public/org/knowm/xchange/) or build yourself from the DEVELOP branch.
 See below for more details about building with Maven.
 To report bugs and see what issues people are currently working on see the [issues page](https://github.com/knowm/XChange/issues).

 ## Description

 XChange is a library providing a simple and consistent API for interacting with a diverse set of crypto currency exchanges.

-Usage is very simple: Create an Exchange instance, get the appropriate service, and request data.
+Basic usage is very simple: Create an `Exchange` instance, get the appropriate service, and request data.

 ## Example 1: Public Market Data

 ```java
 Exchange bitstamp = ExchangeFactory.INSTANCE.createExchange(BitstampExchange.class.getName());
 MarketDataService marketDataService = bitstamp.getMarketDataService();
 Ticker ticker = marketDataService.getTicker(CurrencyPair.BTC_USD);
 System.out.println(ticker.toString());
 ```